dojo/docs/dijit/place.rst

  :linenos:

      require(["dijit/place"], function(place){
-         place.around(tooltip, textbox, ["after", "before"]
+         place.around(tooltip, textbox, ["after", "before"], true);
      });

+Note that the third argument should normally be true, unless the page is in RTL (Arabic or Hebrew), in which case it should be false.

-The possible values for the position parameter are:
+The possible values for the position parameters (inside the array of the second argument) are:

 	* before: places drop down to the left of the anchor node/widget, or to the right in the case of RTL scripts like Hebrew and Arabic
 	* after: places drop down to the right of the anchor node/widget, or to the left in the case of RTL scripts like Hebrew and Arabic